TechNishant204/Blogger_app-Backend/Readme.md

 Create one folder and inside this folder create index.js and instantiate the express server, call dbConnect(),

-mount a route a route(./api/v1), and activate the server.
+mount a route (./api/v1), and activate the server.

-### Open your terminal and run following commands:
+### Open your terminal and run the following commands:

 a) npm init -y